Who’s Who in the Kitchen Cookbook (1960s Washington D. C. Annotation font)

 There’s Senator James O. Eastland’s “Brunswick Stew”, submitted by his wife Elizabeth O. Eastland (“Wonderful for those unexpected guests”).
 Chief Justice Earl Warren (of Warren Commission fame) and his wife Nina’s take on the classic Devil’s Food Cake or Mamie Eisenhower’s take on a classic Birthday Cake with a twist the General Eisenhower especially liked.

-Whether you are a cook who’d love to try the exact recipes enjoyed by these politicians and celebrities from history, or someone who just likes to browse the family quirks of the powerful and famous; or a history buff who’d enjoy a slightly different perspective on these many famous personalities, Who’s Who in the Kitchen – 1962 Politician/Celebrity Edition will give you a smile or two – and some tasty food as well.
+Whether you are a cook who’d love to try the exact recipes enjoyed by these politicians and celebrities from history, or someone who just likes to browse the family quirks of the powerful and famous; or a history buff who’d enjoy a slightly different perspective on these many famous personalities, Who’s Who in the Kitchen – 1962 Politician/Celebrity Cookbook will give you a smile or two – and some tasty food as well.

 Choose from the full color, Kindle, or black and white version.
 Do not expect fancy — but do expect authentic.